 A non-monitored system is not connected to a service provider but in an emergency, it calls the pre-programmed numbers one by one until someone answers.
 Of course, these systems are cheaper as once you buy the device there are no additional costs.

 The fall-detection feature can be particularly helpful in the case of those seniors who have a higher risk of falling.
-Therefore, older adults with mobility difficulties, balance issues, visual impairment, parkinsonism or hypotension can benefit the most from it.
+Therefore, older adults with mobility difficulties, balance issues, visual impairment, parkinsonism, or hypotension can benefit the most from it.

 In fact, besides being extremely useful in certain situations, fall-detection technology has its own drawbacks: sometimes false alarms happen (e.g. when someone just loses balance without falling), and usually, you have to pay an extra fee for the service.

 Bottom line?
-An emergency watch with fall-detection can, without doubt, provide extra protection in certain situations.
+An emergency watch with fall detection can, without doubt, provide extra protection in certain situations.
 This is especially true in the case of those elderly people who are at high risk of falling.

 Generally, a smartwatch is not designed to serve as a medical alert watch, but in some cases can do the job more or less.
-Note that a smartwatch has many features, complex menu system, and small buttons (many models don’t have any buttons at all, just the touch screen) that sometimes can be confusing for the elderly.
+Note that a smartwatch has many features, a complex menu system, and small buttons (many models don’t have any buttons at all, just the touch screen) that sometimes can be confusing for the elderly.

 Traditional smartwatches usually last for a day or two without charging.
 A medical alert watch often has a much longer battery life that can last up to several weeks.
 Make sure you opt for a model that shows in advance when it requires charging.
 The longer the battery life, the better.

 Wandering is not uncommon among seniors suffering from dementia.
-Often they get lost and can’t find the way home.
+Often they get lost and can’t find their way home.
 Sometimes they get so confused they forget to use their emergency watch or when they reach out for help, they can’t tell their current location.

 In those situations, a GPS tracking feature can be a lifesaver.
 If your elderly loved one doesn’t suffer from cognitive impairment or dementia, built-in GPS is not necessary but otherwise, especially for Alzheimer’s patients, it’s a must-have.